hehonglu123/Duckiebot_Survey_ROS_RR/DT_ROS_RR_Survey.md

 ```

 ## Robot Raconteur Survey
 Robot Raconteur is an object oriented Service-Client middleware.
-An RR service generally runs with a hardware (e.g sensors,actuators) attached to a robot/computer to have direct communication between them.
+An RR service generally runs with a hardware (e.g. sensors,actuators) attached to a robot/computer to have direct communication between them.
 An RR client can receive messages that are sent from services and can call object functions in the service to command the robot.
 In this survey, we’ll first demonstrate how RR works with virtual duckiebot keyboard control.
 ### RR Service:
 First go to `Duckiebot_Survey_ROS_RR/RobotRaconteur/Example`, there is RR service script `service.py`.
 Simply run it by `python service.py`, and it will bring up a `pygame` window, with a virtual Duckiebot at upper left corner.
 Now open `service.py` in an Editor, and see how the RR service actually works.
 In order to use Robot Raconteur library as RR service, it’s necessary to import RR library at start: